 There are neighborhoods outside of the city center that is worth a visit.
 Lower town in Sibiu and the Schei Districts were formed because the Saxons that ruled Brasov Romania during the 13th-117 century would not let Romanians live within the town.
 They are great to explore and a history lesson in themselves.
 You would be remiss not to see the Brasov Historic Saxon Center and compare what you see from both.

 Have you eaten a trdelnik in Prague?
 The Romanian relative of the sweet cylinder cake roasted on a spit and sold from street carts is called Kurtoskalacs.

-We will feature 2 more cities in Romania and continue to expose this country that few people have on their travel list, but should.
+We will feature two more cities in Romania and continue to expose this country that few people have on their travel list, but should.

 Are you getting closer to putting Romania on your list?
 We are ready when you are.

 By clicking submit, you agree to share your email address with the site owner and Mailchimp to receive marketing, updates, and other emails from the site owner.
 Use the unsubscribe link in those emails to opt-out at any time.